umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/index-v9.md

 :::note
 This section about the Models Builder is valid for Umbraco 9.0+.

-You can download and find documentation for the full version on the [ModelsBuilder GitHub repository](https://github.com/zpqrtbnk/Zbu.ModelsBuilder).
+The full version of the Models Builder has not been migrated to Umbraco 9 yet, but when it's migrated it will be available on the [ModelsBuilder GitHub repository](https://github.com/zpqrtbnk/Zbu.ModelsBuilder).
+You can also download and find documentation for the full V8 version there.

 Use the version-box to the right, if you need to find documentation for a different version of Umbraco.
 :::